 Every session is open to young people of any sexual orientation and gender identity.
 Some of the sessions are interactive and will require participation from the young people in the room.

 1. LGBTQ communities online

-The experience of being black, Asian or minority ethnic and a lesbian, gay, bi or trans person can vary from the wider LGBT community.
-BAME LGBT people face significant challenges including discrimination from both the BAME and LGBT communities.
-The LGBT community is diverse and it’s important to understand this, while respecting and celebrating differences.
-In this session, you’ll hear about what it means to be a minority within a minority, the importance of diverse visible role models and explore how to make LGBT spaces inclusive for all.
+The experience of being black, Asian or minority ethnic and a lesbian, gay, bi or trans person can vary from the wider LGBTQ community.
+BAME LGBTQ people face significant challenges including discrimination from both the BAME and LGBTQ communities.
+The LGBTQ community is diverse and it’s important to understand this, while respecting and celebrating differences.
+In this session, you’ll hear about what it means to be a minority within a minority, the importance of diverse visible role models and explore how to make LGBTQ spaces inclusive for all.

 13:05 - Reflect on session A